 We found 5 immunologists who accept United Healthcare PPO near Flower Mound, TX.

-Dr. Mary Hudelson specializes in allergy & immunology and practices in Flower Mound, TX, Grapevine, TX, and Denton, TX.
-She takes several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
-Before performing her residency at Texas Health Presbyterian Hospital Dallas, Dr. Hudelson attended Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
-Dr. Hudelson has received the following distinction: Texas Super Doctors.
-She is professionally affiliated with Baylor Scott & White Health and Texas Health Presbyterian Hospital Denton.
-Dr. Hudelson is open to new patients.
+Dr. Mary Hudelson works as an allergist/immunologist in Flower Mound, TX, Grapevine, TX, and Denton, TX.
+Her average rating from her patients is 4.5 stars out of 5.
+She honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+Dr. Hudelson graduated from Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
+Her training includes a residency program at Texas Health Presbyterian Hospital Dallas.
+Dr. Hudelson has received professional recognition including the following: Texas Super Doctors.
+Her hospital/clinic affiliations include Baylor Scott & White Health and Texas Health Presbyterian Hospital Denton.
+She welcomes new patients.

-Dr. Anil Nanda practices allergy & immunology in Dallas, TX, Lewisville, TX, and Flower Mound, TX.
-He is in-network for Aetna EPO, Blue Cross/Blue Shield, and TRICARE, in addition to other insurance carriers.
+Dr. Anil Nanda sees patients in Dallas, TX, Lewisville, TX, and Flower Mound, TX.
+His medical specialty is allergy & immunology.
+He honors Aetna EPO, Blue Cross/Blue Shield, and TRICARE, in addition to other insurance carriers.
 Dr. Nanda is a graduate of Meharry Medical College.
 His professional affiliations include Asthma & Allergy Center and Texas Health Presbyterian Hospital Flower Mound.
-He is accepting new patients.
+He is open to new patients.

 Conditions / Treatments